armorfret/terraform-provider-awscreds/README.md

 ### Development

-To build from source, clone this repo and run `make` inside it.
+To build.yml?branch=main from source, clone this repo and run `make` inside it.

 ## License